Kubson908/Kubson908/README.md

 ## Hello there 👋 I'm Jakub

 <div width="80%" align="justify">
   I'm a beginner full-stack developer.
-I mainly focus on backend programming using .NET Core, but I can also develop web applications in Vue.js and mobile applications using .NET MAUI
+I mainly focus on backend programming using .NET Core, but I can also develop web applications in Vue.js and mobile applications using .NET MAUI.
 </div>

 <!--